Propbase-Application/propbase_staking_blockchain/docs/resources.md

 ### UserInfo - stored under user account

 ```
-    principal: the amount staked by the user available in the pool at given time.
+    principal: $PROPS amount staked by the user available in the pool at given time.

-    withdrawn: the amount unstaked by the user at given time.
+    withdrawn: $PROPS amount unstaked by the user at given time.

     staked_items: the occurences of the staking of the user containing the time and amount of stake.